 Applicant Status: Incoming Students and Continuing Students

-The Killam Scholarship and Prize Programmes were established in memory of Izaak Walton Killam through the Will of his wife, Dorothy Johnston Killam, and through gifts made during her lifetime.
+The Killam Scholarship and Prize Programmes were established in memory of Izaak Walton Killam through the Will of his wife, Dorothy J. Killam, and through gifts made during her lifetime.
 Their primary purpose is to support advanced education and research at five Canadian universities and the Canada Council for the Arts.
 The UBC Killam Doctoral Scholarships are provided annually from the Izaak Walton Killam Memorial Fund for Advanced Studies.
 It was Mrs. Killam’s desire that those selected to receive scholarships: “Be likely to contribute to the advancement of learning or to win distinction in a profession.
 A Killam scholar should not be a one-sided person… Special distinction of intellect should be founded upon sound character.”

 Months of Study

 - To be eligible to apply for Killam Doctoral Scholarship funding, applicants must have completed no more than 24 months of doctoral study as of the start date of the scholarship.
 Therefore, applicants to the 2021-2022 competition must have completed no more than 24 months of doctoral study as of 1 September 2021